back

 If the investor is risk-averse, he or she will probably pick borrowers with a solid credit history, a high credit score, and a good track record of positive experiences on the platform.
 On the other hand, if the lender is inclined to invest in riskier opportunities, they may reduce the strictness of their criteria.
 The returns obtained on riskier loans are commonly higher than those on more conservative ones, as a higher rate applies to candidates who are perceived as riskier.

 The main risk for those who invest in P2P loans is potential default.
-In this sense, certain P2P platforms have reported that the average default rate on these loans was around 4.52% in 2017.

 How Do Peer-to-Peer Loans Work for Borrowers?